ibm-cloud-docs/dl/maintenance.md

 {{site.data.keyword.attribute-definition-list}}

-# My connection is down after scheduled Direct Link maintenance.
-What should I do?
+# The connection is down after scheduled Direct Link maintenance.
+What can be done?
 {: #troubleshoot-connection-down-after-scheduled-maintenance}
 {: troubleshoot}
 {: support}

-There is no connectivity after scheduled maintenance on my direct link.
+Experiencing no connectivity after scheduled maintenance on the direct link.
 {: shortdesc}

 My connection is down.